touqeeranjum/PowerCLI/README.md

 # VMware Workstation Configuration

 * Virtual Machines
-1 Windows Server 2016 VM
+  * 1 Windows Server 2016 VM
-1 vCenter Server Appliance version 6.7.0.41000-14836122 VM 5 ESXi Hosts version 6.7.0.update03-14320388 VM
+  * 1 vCenter Server Appliance version 6.7.0.41000-14836122 VM
+  * 5 ESXi Hosts version 6.7.0.update03-14320388 VM

 # vLABVMwareNetworks File
 This is the configured networks file to be imported in Workstation 15.5.1 build-15018445

 * Networks
  * 6 Networks: Management, NFS, iSCSI, vSAN, vMotion, FaultTolerance

-* Windows Server has 3 NIC for Management, NFS, and iSCSI each
+ * Windows Server has 3 NIC for Management, NFS, and iSCSI
  * vCenter NIC is on Management network
  * All ESXi Hosts have:
   * 1 NIC for Management
   * 1 NIC for NFS
  * Any 2 ESXi hosts have 1 NIC for iSCSI each
  * Remaining 3 ESXI hosts each have 1 NIC for vSAN, 1 NIC for vMotion, and 1 NIC for FaultTolerance

 # Storage
 * All 5 ESXi hosts have access to NFS storage